tinkerinestudio/Coordia-beta/README.md

 # Running from Source

+Running Coordia from source requires:
+-A version of skeinforge (put the folders "skeinforge_application" and "fabmetheus_utilities" in the root of Coordia) -Everything pronterface needs.

-Running Coordia from source requires everything pronterface needs; the following has been copied from the pronterface readme:
+The following has been copied from the pronterface readme:

 ## Dependencies